-The commercial industry quickly learned, adjusted and became innovative in the process when Covid hit.
+The commercial industry quickly learned, adjusted and became innovative in the process when COVID hit.
 We all looked at the process as a necessary way to keep the industry safe and thriving during this time until we would get back to auditioning as usual.

-Let’s look at then and now.
+The self taping first calls started to feel like the new normal and actually started to make more sense, even though our knee-jerk reaction was missing the personal interaction.
 I believe it has become appreciated as more efficient for casting and to the talent’s advantage to self tape.
-It’s been a real wake-up call to realize talent actually get a shot at more auditions with this system.
+It’s been a real wake-up call to realize talent get a shot at more auditions with this system.

-To prepare for this session, we have to look at the photos, resumes and especially some kind of reel to see a personality to decide if the talent has good enough acting chops to fulfill a role that has copy.
-We have a given amount of time to go through the thousands of submissions and there is a point that time, and certainly the allotted time slots run out.
+To prepare for this session, we have to look at the photos, resumes and some kind of reel to see a personality to decide if the talent has good enough acting chops to fulfill a role that has copy.
+We have a given amount of time to go through the thousands of submissions and there is a point where time and the allotted time slots run out.

-Instead of taking time to get to the audition, find parking, wait in the waiting room for sometimes 20 minutes to an hour, and then drive to the next audition, if you are fortunate enough to have more than one in a day, and then go through the same process for the next audition doesn’t make sense anymore.
+Taking time to get to the audition, find parking, wait in the waiting room for sometimes 20 minutes to an hour and then drive to the next audition —if you’re fortunate enough to have more than one in a day— and then go through the same process for the next audition doesn’t make sense anymore.

-Not only can self taping allow the talent to participate in more auditions in one day, they can also have the advantage of being able to familiarize themselves with the script, if there is one, in their own time.
+Not only can self taping allow the talent to participate in more auditions in one day, but they also have the advantage of being able to familiarize themselves with the script, if there is one, in their own time.
 This has to be a tremendous relief for talent.
-For SAG-AFTRA commercial auditions we traditionally did not send the script beforehand along with the audition.
+For SAG-AFTRA commercial auditions, we traditionally did not send the script beforehand along with the audition.
 Commercial auditions were pretty much a cold read.